Miinjiin/Data_Mining/Exercise 2/ECO-395M-exercise-2.md

 </tbody>
 </table>

-Model we made has similar result to baseline 2 model
+Model we made has slightly higher result to baseline 2 model

 ### Model validation : STEP 1